zhang373/zhang373.github.io/_pages/about.md

 [Guangdong-Hong Kong-Macao Great Bay Area Regional Earth System Digital Twin Project](https://mp.weixin.qq.com/s/ghdBcgAd1y-rqB4GLlanWQ)

 - The project seeks to transform traditional RES modeling by creating an accurate, flexible, and user-friendly digital twin of the Guangdong-Hong Kong-Macao Bay Area.
 Integrating real-time data from various sectors, it provides a detailed view of the renewable energy system.
 We are developing an immersive analytics system for seamless interaction, enabling users to extract valuable insights.
 This supports informed decision-making for sustainable development, focusing on disaster prevention and enhancing urban planning, resource management, and environmental policy, benefiting millions in the region.
 - We are hiring!
-If you are interested in this project, please send email to [vislab hiring](vislab-hiring@outlook.com)
+If you are interested in this project, please send email to vislab-hiring@outlook.com and check [Linping YUAN's Webpage](https://yuanlinping.top/).

 </div>
 </div>